Sreejith-nair511/WasteIq/README.md

 If you encounter deployment errors:

-1. **Use the simplest configuration**: This repo is configured with the most compatible versions
+1. **Use the correct Python version**: This repo uses Python 3.11.9 which is compatible with all dependencies
 2. **Check the logs**: In Render, go to your service dashboard and check the logs for specific error messages
-3. **Verify dependencies**: The requirements.txt uses version ranges that are known to work
+3. **Verify dependencies**: The requirements.txt includes all necessary packages including python-multipart
 4. **Environment variables**: The application correctly uses the PORT environment variable

 ### Common Deployment Issues

 If you see errors like:
 ```
-error: metadata-generation-failed
+Form data requires "python-multipart" to be installed
 ```

-This is often caused by trying to install incompatible package versions.
-This repo uses:
-- Python 3.9.15 (most compatible with Render)
-- Version ranges in requirements.txt that are known to work together
-- A simple build process that upgrades pip first
+This means the python-multipart package is missing.
+This repo includes it in requirements.txt.

+If you see Python version compatibility errors, make sure Render is using Python 3.11.9 as specified in runtime.txt.

 ## 🧩 Endpoints